robertdavidgraham/masscan/doc/masscan.8.markdown

 	# masscan 0.0.0.0/0 -p0-65535 --shard 1/3
 	# masscan 0.0.0.0/0 -p0-65535 --shard 2/3
 	# masscan 0.0.0.0/0 -p0-65535 --shard 3/3

+An alternative is with the "resume" feature.
+A scan has an internal index that goes from zero to the number of ports times then number of IP addresses.
+The following example shows splitting up a scan into chunks of a 1000 items each:

+	# masscan 0.0.0.0/0 -p0-65535 --resume-index 0 --resume-count 1000
+	# masscan 0.0.0.0/0 -p0-65535 --resume-index 1000 --resume-count 1000
+	# masscan 0.0.0.0/0 -p0-65535 --resume-index 2000 --resume-count 1000
+	# masscan 0.0.0.0/0 -p0-65535 --resume-index 3000 --resume-count 1000

+A script can use this to split smaller tasks across many other machines, such as Amazon EC2 instances.
+As each instance completes a job, the script might send a request to a central coordinating server for more work.

 ## SPURIOUS RESETS